knowit/react-workshop/tasks.md

 ## Task 7

 Take advantage of the useEffect hook in React.
-When a component mounts, you want to fetch some data (in this case, beverages) from an API.
+When a component mounts, you want to fetch some data (in this case, beverages) from a REST API.
 Use the [fetch](https://github.com/github/fetch#json) function to retrieve the initial list of beverages and use this to populate the component's state.

 Tip: To only run `useEffect` once (on mount), you can pass an empty array `[]` as a second argument to `useEffect`.